Ask PC Abby

 Dear PC Abby:

 I have just re-done my kitchen in a lovely harvest color scheme.
-Now I find that the new Mauve bags we will have to use for our trash really clash with my lovely window treatments.
+Now I find that the new Blue bags we will have to use for our trash really clash with my lovely window treatments.
 Are they going to allow a choice of colors?
 Will I have to re-do my kitchen?
 Please help.

 J.B., Petersham